Have questions? We have answers!

 Do I need to make an appointment?

 No appointment is necessary at any of our locations for Urgent Care or Emergency Services.
-All walk-ins are welcome.
+All walk-ins are welcome, if you wish to expedite your check-in process at our ER, you are welcome to pre-register through our Online Check-In portal to let us know you are on your way.

 ImPACT Baseline Neurocognitive Concussion tests can be scheduled if desired, adult testing available on a walk-in basis.
 Pediatric testing (ages 5-11) currently requires an appointment and can be scheduled by contacting us at Info@FullSpectrumER.com